madelinemazurek/madelinemazurek/README.md

 👋 Hi there, I’m @madelinemazurek

-I’m a third-year software engineering student actively searching for internships starting between May 2022 and September 2022.
+I’m software engineering intern who is open to work for the May 2023 to August 2023 months.
 As I am especially passionate about analytic problem solving and agile development, I am seeking out workplaces where I will be able to challenge myself, learn new skills, and become a valuable asset to the team.

 Math and science have always been passions of mine, and I have shown a clear aptitude for a STEM career from a young age.
 I was eight years old when the family dishwasher broke and did